typedb/dependencies/library/rocksdbjni/README.md

 disables them and runs significantly faster.
 Debug mode should be used in development; the production mode should be used in production.

+## Deploying RocksDB JNI with Bazel

+\<TODO\>

-## Building RocksDB JNI from source
+## Building RocksDB JNI manually

+In case the Bazel target fails to build, here is everything it does.
 The official documentation for compiling RocksDB JNI can be found in RocksDB's [GitHub wiki page](https://github.com/facebook/rocksdb/wiki/RocksJava-Basics).

-The steps to build the JNI are as follows:

 0. Clone the [RocksDB repository from GitHub](https://github.com/facebook/rocksdb).